rouyang2017/RBH_for_Cation_Ordering/README.md

 - Reference: Y. Zhang, Z. Li, Z.-K. Han, R. Ouyang, Global optimization of cation ordering in perovskites by recommendation-based basin-hopping, under review (2024).

-- Modification to the traditional BH:
+- Modifications to the traditional BH:
 a) A recommender system based on an on-the-fly machine learning force field (MLFF) as implemented in VASP is used to guide the Monte Carlo move.
 b) A scheme that combines DFT and on-the-fly MLFF is used to ensure fast and accurate minimization toward local minima.